Our Model Achieves Excellent Performance on MovieLens: What Does it Mean?

 As previously stated in Section~\ref{sec:datasetAnalysis}, MovieLens records the user's choices and evaluations based on his or her memory among the candidate items, rather than the user's actual movie-watching behavior.
 Driven by the interaction generation mechanism, the exposure of a movie at different stages of user interaction is not uniformly distributed, which in turn may introduce an implicit bias in the user sequence.

 To further analyze the impact of potential biases introduced into the user interaction sequence by the interaction generation mechanism, our final experiment changes the order in the original sequence by data shuffling.
-We keep the validation set and test set unchanged, get new pseudo-sequences by disrupting the order of user interaction sequences in the training set, and observe the performance changes of the sequence recommendation algorithm.
-For experiments that randomly shuffle the interactions, we repeat the experiment three times with different seeds.
 Again, we follow the leave-last-one-out scheme, and changes are only made on the training set for a fair comparison.
-The results are reported in Table~\ref{tab:R3}.
+Specifically, we keep the validation set and test set unchanged, get new pseudo-sequences by disrupting the order of user interaction sequences in the training set, and observe the performance changes of the sequence recommendation algorithm.
+We repeat the experiment three times with different seeds.

-\begin{observation} After data shuffling, the performance of the sequential recommendation algorithm, which originally performed well on \dataset First 15 and All, dropped significantly.
-The drop in the First 15 is slightly smaller, compared to TiSASRec and Caser. \end{observation}
+\begin{observation} After shuffling the data, the performance of sequential recommendation algorithms, which initially performed well, dropped significantly.
+The drop in performance of SASRec is slightly smaller, compared to TiSASRec and Caser. \end{observation}

-Our results are partially consistent with that reported in~\cite{woolridge2021sequence}, which suggests that the sequences in MovieLens are pseudo-sequences because a large part of SASRec's performance comes from modeling the internal recommendation engine of the MovieLens system rather than true sequence information.
+Our results are partially consistent with that reported in~\cite{woolridge2021sequence}, which suggests that the sequences in MovieLens are pseudo-sequences because a large part of SASRec's performance comes from modeling the internal recommendation engine of the MovieLens system rather than true sequence information~\cite{harper2015movielens}.
 The difference is that our results are based on full-rank evaluation while the results in~\cite{woolridge2021sequence} are based on sampled evaluation.
 We also include two more sequence-aware models TiSASRec and Caser.

 In terms of interaction contexts, data shuffling mixes candidate movies at different interaction stages.
 Actually, the overlap between the candidate movie pools in two adjacent interaction phases is less than 50\% (see Table~\ref{tab:ioufield}), which implies a significant difference between the different stages.
 Therefore, data shuffling increases the difficulty of interaction context simulation and accurate recommendations.
 Also, data shuffling destroys most of the potential information provided by the internal recommendation engine.